spyder-ide/spyder/spyderlib/utils/inspector/tutorial.rst

 Recommended first steps for Python beginners
 ############################################

 To teach and learn Python programming, we recommend here to use IPython instead of the normal Python interpreter.
-This accepts IPython as the de-facto standard and helps to better understand namespaces.
+This accepts IPython as the de-facto standard in the scientific Python community.

 Switch to an IPython console
 ----------------------------